 Professor, Open University of Cyprus

-He delivered keynote talks at 25 conferences at: Albania, Algeria, Austria, Bulgaria, Cyprus, Czech Republic, France, Greece, Italy, Kosovo, Lebanon, Luxembourg, Montenegro, Morocco, Panama, Poland, Romania and Russia.
-He served as external member of 20 doctoral examination committees at: Brazil, Denmark, France, Italy, Poland and Spain.
-Evaluator for national funding agencies: Austria, Canada, Cyprus, Czech Republic, EU, Estonia, Georgia, Greece, Hong-Kong, Israel, Italy, Lithuania, Poland, Russia and Switzerland, UK.
-He served as main co-organizer of conferences and workshops at: Australia, Brazil, China, Cyprus, France, Greece, Latvia, Lebanon, North Macedonia, Romania, Russia, Serbia, Slovakia, Tunisia, Turkey and UAE.
-His doctoral students have had careers at: Germany, Ireland, Italy, Netherlands, Spain, UK, USA, as well as at Cyprus and Greece.
+He delivered keynote talks at 25 conferences at: Albania, Algeria, Austria, Bulgaria, Cyprus, Czech Republic, France, Greece, India, Italy, Kosovo, Lebanon, Luxembourg, Montenegro, Morocco, Panama, Poland, Romania and Russia.
+External member of 20 doctoral examination committees at: Brazil, Denmark, France, Italy, Poland and Spain.
+Evaluator for national funding agencies: Austria, Canada, Cyprus, Czech Republic, EU, Estonia, Georgia, Greece, Hong-Kong, Israel, Italy, Poland, Russia and Switzerland, UK.
+Evaluator for university programs at: Denmark, Latvia, Lithuania.
+Organizer of conferences and workshops at: Australia, Brazil, China, Cyprus, France, Greece, Latvia, Lebanon, North Macedonia, Romania, Russia, Serbia, Slovakia, Tunisia, Turkey and UAE.
+He acted as mentor for 25 doctoral graduates who have had careers at: Germany, Ireland, Italy, Netherlands, Spain, UK, USA, as well as at Cyprus and Greece.